 Marcellus is a very small village located in the state of Michigan.
 With a population of 1,052 people and just one neighborhood, Marcellus is the 469th largest community in Michigan.
-Marcellus has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Marcellus was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Marcellus, you'll notice that it is more blue-collar than most other communities in America.
-60.61% of Marcellus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Marcellus is generally considered to be a blue-collar town.
+60.61% of the Marcellus workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marcellus is a village of production and manufacturing workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Marcellus who work in business and financial occupations (11.69%), office and administrative support (6.12%), and food service (5.94%).

 In terms of college education, the citizens of Marcellus rank slightly lower than the national average.
 14.23% of adults 25 and older in Marcellus have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.